AppZard1/AppzardOffline/README.md

 ## FAQ
   ### Appzard offline url shows a blank screen
   If you were redirected to the local instance url, yet it has shown a blank screen, please clear your cache and hard reload the page.
+  ### Does Appzard offline requires an internet connection anytime?
+  The advantage of appzard offline is to be able to run appzard workspace locally without internet connection.
+However, some other functions require internet connection to work properly:
+  - Installation: installing appzard requires internet connection to download installation files from the cloud.
+  - Upgrade: upgrading appzard requires internet connection, to check the latest version, and download the updated files.
+  - `appzard doctor`: appzard doctor requires internet connection, to check the latest version of appzard.
   ### How to stop appzard offline instance
   When starting a new instance you might have got a similar error: `An appzard instance is already running!`